nickmvincent/reddit_wallstreetbets_activity_estimation/README.md

 all responsibility for errors in code or claims*.

-*Summary/TLDR: using a sample of reddit submissions (sampled by collecting all submissions for a random set of one minute time windows), we estimate that r/wallstreetbets was responsible for 1.63-1.72% of all Reddit posts, 0.74-1.21% of all comments, and 0.42-1.17% of total "post scores" in January 2021, driven by the surge of activity at the end of the month.
+*Summary/TLDR: using a sample of reddit submissions (sampled by collecting all submissions for a random set of one minute time windows) to calculate standard 99% confidence intervals, we estimate that r/wallstreetbets was responsible for 1.52% to 1.57% of all Reddit posts, 0.55% to 3.04% of all comments, and 0.58% to 1.51% of total "post scores" in January 2021.
+Much of this activity occurred in a at the end of the month.
 These estimates suggest that platforms like reddit may have a powerful incentive to support future instances of "collective action" that are similar to the "r/wallstreetbets short squeeze".*